Joseph Gilbert Totten: Military career

 During this period, Totten invented an iron-reinforced embrasure for cannon.
 Known as "Totten shutters," the hinged swinging doors were installed on the cannon openings of the fort between the mortar and brick facade.
-Balanced to swing freely, the iron shutters would be forced open by the gasses expelled from the cannon, and then rebound shut immediately afterwards, shielding the gunners from incoming fire.
+Balanced to swing freely, the iron shutters would be forced open by the gases expelled from the cannon, and then rebound shut immediately afterward, shielding the gunners from incoming fire.
 First installed in American forts in 1857, the design was incorporated in such locations as Fort Montgomery, Fort Delaware, Fort John C. Calhoun (Fort Wool), and Fort Jefferson, Dry Tortugas, Florida.

 Totten was greatly admired by General Scott, for whom he directed the siege of Veracruz as his chief engineer during the Mexican–American War.
 He later served as a Civil War Union Army general, being brevetted as a U.S. Army brigadier general in 1847 and receiving his permanent appointment in 1863.

 One of Totten's most significant achievements was the design and construction of the Minot's Ledge Light near Cohasset, Massachusetts.
-Previous efforts to build a lighthouse on the small ledge of rock had failed but Totten conceived a plan whereby the lighthouse would be pinned by its own weight to the ledge, making it able to withstand the harshest extremes of weather.
+Previous efforts to build a lighthouse on the small ledge of rock had failed, but Totten conceived a plan whereby the lighthouse would be pinned by its own weight to the ledge, making it able to withstand the harshest extremes of weather.
 It stands to this day flashing a distinctive 1–4–3 light pattern which has been interpreted to mean "I LOVE YOU".

 Totten served most of his time as chief engineer in the rank of colonel but was promoted to brigadier general on March 3, 1863.

 Totten was promoted to brevet major general on April 21, 1864, having served almost six decades in the army.
 He died the following day of pneumonia in Washington, D.C., and was buried in the Congressional Cemetery there.